Acceptance and commitment therapy: Technique

-Basics

-ACT is developed within a pragmatic philosophy, functional contextualism.
-ACT is based on relational frame theory (RFT), a comprehensive theory of language and cognition that is derived from behavior analysis.
-Both ACT and RFT are based on B. F. Skinner's philosophy of radical behaviorism.

-ACT differs from some kinds of cognitive behavioral therapy (CBT) in that, rather than try to teach people to control their thoughts, feelings, sensations, memories, and other private events, ACT teaches them to "just notice", accept, and embrace their private events, especially previously unwanted ones.
-ACT helps the individual get in contact with a transcendent sense of self, "self-as-context"—the one who is always there observing and experiencing and yet distinct from one's thoughts, feelings, sensations, and memories.
-ACT tries to help the individual clarify values and then use them as the basis for action, bringing more vitality and meaning to life in the process, while increasing psychological flexibility.
+Aims

+The goal of ACT is not to eliminate difficult feelings but to be present with what life brings and to "move toward valued behavior".

+Questioning "healthy normality"

 While Western psychology has typically operated under the "healthy normality" assumption, which states that humans naturally are psychologically healthy, ACT assumes that the psychological processes of a normal human mind are often destructive.
 The core conception of ACT is that psychological suffering is usually caused by experiential avoidance, cognitive entanglement, and resulting psychological rigidity that leads to a failure to take needed behavioral steps in accord with core values.

+ACT questions the assumption that happiness is "the true state of normal health" and the aim of psychotherapy, and employs "creative hopelessness" as a therapeutic strategy, "to help the patient realize the futility of avoiding [...] depressed mood, anxiety, or pain."

+Cognitive distancing

+ACT differs from some kinds of cognitive behavioral therapy (CBT) in that, rather than trying to teach people to control their thoughts, feelings, sensations, memories, and other private events, ACT teaches them to "just notice", accept, and embrace their private events, especially previously unwanted ones.
+ACT helps the individual get in contact with a transcendent sense of self, "self-as-context" or Observing Self, a consistent perspective from which to observe and experience, and yet distinct from one's thoughts, feelings, sensations, and memories.
+ACT tries to help the individual clarify values and then use them as the basis for action, bringing more vitality and meaning to life in the process, while increasing psychological flexibility.

+Basic causes of psychological problems

-As a simple way to summarize the model, ACT views the core of many problems to be due to the concepts represented in the acronym, FEAR:
+ACT views the core of many problems to be due to the concepts represented in the acronym, FEAR: